How to generate the Design History File for your medical device

 • Traceability: Relate to one or more applicable Parent Requirements of Type “Use case”

-• Ketryx Traceability page: Design Inputs
+• Ketryx Traceability column: Design Inputs

 Metadata: